 Below is a list of tourist activities that you can enjoy and be a part of in Nainital to make your trip a truly memorable experience.
-I have mentioned the name of the place and different types of activites you can do there.
+I have mentioned the name of the place and the different types of activities you can do there.

 - Naukuchiya Tal: Activities – Hiking, herbology, fishing, bird watching, horseback riding

 - Jim Corbett National Park: Activities – Jungle safari, tiger spotting, camping, bird watching, and animal watching at the Ramganga reservoir

 - Naini Lake: Activities – Rowing, yachting, paddling

 - Tiffin Top: Activities – Picnic, hiking, photography

 - Nainital Mountaineering Club: Activities – Rock climbing

 - Hanuman Garhi: Activities – View the sunset

 - Nainital Ropeway: Activities – Ropeway ride to Snow View

 - Pangot and Kilbury Bird Sanctuary: Activities – Spot endangered birds such as Owls, Thrushes, Grosbeaks, and Forktails along with Bears, Deer, Leopards, Goral, and Civet to name a few in their natural habitat.